 Navigation Instructions.
-To display reporting directions or instructions within the Descriptive Location (block 5) of the printed resource order, within the Incident Screen select the "Locations tab", and then from the "Locations Use" pull down menu select "Command Post".
+To display reporting directions or instructions within the Descriptive Location of the printed resource order, within the Incident Screen select the "Locations tab", and then from the "Locations Use" pull down menu select "Command Post".
 Within the Navigation Instructions field enter information to be displayed on the resource order form.
 Include road directions to the delivery point or reporting point.
 If the deliver to point is the incident, type the navigation instructions within the Directions tab of the incident screen.

 Financial Codes.
 Post valid financial codes on the Incident screen under the Financial Codes tab.
-See Chapter 20, National Interagency Mobilization Guide for specific guidance on Agency financial codes.
+See Chapter 10, National Interagency Mobilization Guide for specific guidance on Agency financial codes.
 Inactivate financial codes when no longer used or needed.
+Note that four character fire codes created in the FireCode system can be imported to ROSS through IRWIN.